dobriyanchik/dobriyanchik.github.io/_posts/2024-10-14-test-framework-for-test-automation.md

 ## But what?

-Many of the well-known unit testing frameworks are really good, popular and used across the whole world, some of them are full of different useful fefatures like NUnit, some of them are simplier but in the same time more flexible and extenbale like XUnit.
+Many of the well-known unit testing frameworks are really good, popular and used across the whole world, some of them are full of different useful features like NUnit, some of them are simplier but in the same time more flexible and extendable like XUnit.
 Each can find more suitable framework.
-But... all of them are UNIT testing frameworks.
+But... all of them are **UNIT** testing frameworks.

 So what test automation engineers may miss in all of them?